Ratko Butorović: Business career

 Butorović's first foray into entrepreneurship took place in 1987 via opening a consumer goods retail store in Novi Sad.
-Named 'Kan Kan', the store further cemented his by now well-known nickname around town and soon expanded into a chain of shops throughout the city.
+Named 'Kan Kan' (after the can-can dance), the store further cemented his by now well-known nickname around town and soon expanded into a chain of shops throughout the city.
 Butorović soon diversified his business activities by establishing a rent-a-car company as well as an airport taxi service shuttling passengers between Novi Sad and Belgrade Airport.

 By the early 1990s, Butorović was based out of a small office located in the state-owned Hotel Park in Novi Sad and involved in various business and community activities, including running a pawnbroker's shop and donating a medical vehicle to the Serbian forces fighting in the Battle of Vukovar.

 In September 1995, nineteen-year-old beauty queen Jelena Molnar was found dead in a Hotel Park room, leased out to Butorović's company, where she had been staying with her twenty-three-year-old Cetinje-born boyfriend Predrag Maričić, one of Butorović's bodyguards.
 As a result, Butorović left Serbia and FR Yugoslavia, settling in Greece.
 Maričić was charged with murder, but eventually got acquitted following a Novi Sad District Court trial that saw Butorović provide testimony.
 The lower court verdict got appealed by the public prosecutor and the case went before the Serbian Supreme Court where Maričić got acquitted again.

 While in Greece, Butorović resided in Thessaloniki, running a department store in the city in addition to several small hotels in Chalkidiki.
 For two years he reportedly held majority stake in the ownership of P.A.O.K. basketball club.
 The source of Butorović's wealth was often questioned with many speculating about his investments being a front for Đukanović's and Mićunović's ill-gotten funds.
 In several 1990s and early 2000s Serbian Interior Ministry (MUP) internal notes that have subsequently become public through freedom of information requests, Butorović is explicitly mentioned as "having direct ties and maintaining constant contact with Montenegrin organized crime groups".